Freeze-fracture: Viewing inside membranes

-Freeze-fracture was the only method to give a planar view of the membrane interior so some effort was needed to establish what aspects of a membrane interior image were native to the biology and which were produced by the freezing, fracturing and replication processes.
-Adequate explanations as to why the two fracture halves were not always complementary and why the fracture plane sometimes went between the lipid bilayer and not other times were found through the use of additional freeze-fracture techniques.
-By 1989 the identity of "bumps" in the membrane as intramembrane protein particles was also established using a further modification of the basic freeze-fracture technique called freeze-fracture replica immunolabelling (FRIL).
+Freeze-fracture was the only method to give a planar view of the membrane interior, so some effort was needed to establish which aspects of a membrane interior image were biologically original and which were produced by the freezing, fracturing, and replication processes.
+Additional freeze-fracture techniques established adequate explanations as to why the two fracture halves were not always complementary and why the fracture plane only sometimes went between the lipid bilayer.
+By 1989, a further modification of the basic freeze-fracture technique called freeze-fracture replica immunolabelling (FRIL) helped to identify "bumps" in the membrane as intramembrane protein particles.